-When making offerings at the caityas,

-By just then performing music with the sounds of drums, Conches, horns, and other sublime tones, c) Causes Generating Knowledge of Others' Thoughts d) Causes Generating Psychic Power

-One thereby brings about purification of the heavenly ear.
+When making offerings at the caityas, By just then performing music with the sounds of drums, Conches, horns, and other sublime tones, One thereby brings about purification of the heavenly ear.

 From remaining silent about the faults of others, Through refraining from discussing people's defects in virtue, And from compliantly keeping the thoughts of others secure, One thereby develops the knowledge of others' thoughts.